msacar/codemcp/docs/PROJECT_REGISTRATION_IMPLEMENTATION.md

 # Project Registration Implementation Summary

+> ⚠️ **Note**: This document describes the original symlink-based implementation.
+> The current implementation uses direct Docker bind mounts instead.
+> See `OPENGROK_BIND_MOUNTS.md` for the current architecture.

 ## Overview

 Implemented a manual project registration system for codemcp that allows users to explicitly map project names to filesystem paths, enabling work with projects located anywhere on the system.